Workshops, master classes, round tables in 8 sessions

 While other workshops will explore text and subtext of our lyrics, let’s take a look at what happens in between the songs.
 What setup or context connects the song to your audience?
 Whether the song serves as soundtrack to the world we live in or is a time-travel vehicle to another time, its “patter” helps point the way.

-Jean-Claude Orfali, Mark Burnell, Jon Weber, Stefan Kukurugya: Talking with your pianist.
+Jean-Claude Orfali, Stefan Kukurugya: Talking with Your Pianist.

 Speaking the Language of your Accompanist.
 Whether meeting for the first time at an open mic or working for years with a pianist partner, there’s an essential vocabulary to share.
 Tempo, Key, and Song Form.